Anxiety disordersPanic disorder; Phobias; Panic attacks

 Exposure and Response Treatment

-Exposure treatment purposefully generates anxiety by exposing the patient repeatedly to the feared object or situation, either literally or using imagination and visualization.
+Exposure treatment purposefully generates anxiety by exposing the person repeatedly to the feared object or situation, either literally or using imagination and visualization.
 It uses the most fearful stimulus first.
 (This differs from the desensitization process because it does not involve relaxation or a gradual approach to the source of anxiety.)Exposure treatments are usually known as either

 - Flooding exposes the person to the anxiety-producing stimulus for as long as 1 to 2 hours.